sarbal/BINF_tut/lessons/lesson4.md

 - `unite()` - which combines multiple columns of cells into a single column

 ## Test yourself!
-1. Create an R markdown file (using RStudio).
-Save the file as "yourname_Lesson3.Rmd".
-Once again, delete the instructions starting from "This is an [R...".
-For the remaining exercises, insert the code as R chunks when you are satisified with your solutions.
-An R chunk is code placed  after a line that starts with ` ```{ r } `and ends before a line with ` ``` `.
-2. Load the file "lesson3.Rdata" into your environment.
-Check and tidy up the datasets.
+1. Download and load the file "lesson3.Rdata" into your environment.
-3. Plot the 13 sets within the datasaurus object.
+2. Plot the 13 sets within the datasaurus object.
 Calculate the mean and standard deviation of x and y, and then the pearson correlation between x and y.
 Record all these values.
 Why is it important to visualise your data?
-4. "Knit" your R markdown file into an html page or a pdf.
+3. "Knit" your R markdown file into an html page or a pdf.

 Solutions: Next week!